-4. Choose Cool Linens
+4. Choose Cool Clothes

 Your clothing choices play a big role in how hot or cold you feel.
 The color white is proven to reflect the sun and keep you cooler.
 In fact, in hot countries like India, whitewashing the roof of a house is a common practice as it brings down the indoor temperature by 5-10 degrees!
 So it stands to reason that wearing white clothes and other light colors will help you keep away the heat.